lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/2_Use_ML_to_analyze_Text_and_Language.md

 ### What is this
  - Ability to use ML on text or natural language data without manually creating/training an ML model
  - Simply provide the natural language data, labels and pay for ML training hours on GCP
- - Product name is AutoML for Natural Language
+ - Product names are `AutoML for Natural Language` or `Natural Language API` - features list [link](https://cloud.google.com/natural-language/)

 ### Key considerations
  - ML model accuracy improves with billable training time